ashkulz/NppFTP/index.md

 ### Profile configuration
 In the profiles configuration dialog, profiles can be created, modified and deleted.
 Initially, no profiles exists and no connection can be made.
 To create a new profile, click the Add profile button and enter the name of the new profile.
 Please provide an unique name for your own ease of use.
 Renaming and deleting a profile is done with the corresponding buttons.

-In the connections tab, settings for each connection be be entered.
+In the connections tab, settings for each connection can be entered.
 At minimum provide a hostname (address) and port.
 In the transfers tab, settings for FTP transfers can be edited.
 In the cache tab, specific cache mappings can be added for the selected profile.
 See [Cache paths] for more details.

 ## Cache paths
 When downloading files from a server, they are by default stored in the cache.
 When a file in the cache is saved, it will automatically be uploaded.
 To allow more fine grained control over what files go to where, a cache mapping can be created.
 A cache map consists of a local directory and an external path.
 The local directory provides the location on the local computer to look for files to upload and to download to.
 For example, if `C:\ftpfiles\myserver\home` were entered, files in that directory and subdirectory would be transferred to the corresponding path on the external server.
 The external path provides the location to download files from and upload to.
 For example, `/home/myuser/public_html/` would map files on that path and its subpaths to the corresponding directory.
 Determining a cache map for a file-transfer is done on a first match basis (rather than 'best fit').
 For example, consider the following scenario: